liukidar/pcx/README.md

 **Important notes**:
 1. You are not supposed to modify the `docker/Dockerfile` unless you perfectly know what you are doing and why.
 1. You are not supposed to run the docker container directly.
 The Dev Containers extension will do this for you.
 If you think you need to `docker run -it` then something is really wrong.
 1. Use `poetry` to add a python package to the environment: `poetry add --group dev [package]`.
-The `--group dev` part should be omitted if this package is needed for the core `pcax` code.
+The `--group dev` part should be omitted if this package is needed for the core `pcx` code.
 Try not to install packages with `pip`.
 1. Please update your docker to >>20.10.9.
 [This image is known not to work with docker <= 20.10.9](https://stackoverflow.com/questions/71941032/why-i-cannot-run-apt-update-inside-a-fresh-ubuntu22-04).
 It failes with the following message: `E: Problem executing scripts APT::Update::Post-Invoke 'rm -f /var/cache/apt/archives/*.deb /var/cache/apt/archives/partial/*.deb /var/cache/apt/*.bin || true'`.
 1. Sometimes Pylance fails to start because it depends on the Python extension that starts later.
 In this case, just reload the window by running the `Developer: Reload window` command.